 With a product in mind, you can calculate its cost by tracking all of the activities required to produce it, then dividing those into cost pools.
 Then calculate the cost driver rate and determine if the price of the product gives you enough of a margin to make a decent profit.

-Advantages of Activity-Based Costing
+Advantages of activity-based costing

 It will be really easy to make informed decisions about the costs and pricing of products with this type of cost accounting.
 You will also be able to see just how much facility costs, marketing, and testing go into your products.
 With all of that information, you can see what steps in the process can be outsourced or reduced to increase your margins.

-Disadvantages of Activity-Based Costing
+Disadvantages of activity-based costing

-The large amount of data that needs to be tracked and calculated can make it a tedious analysis.
+A large amount of data that needs to be tracked and calculated can make it a tedious analysis.
 Just getting these numbers can lead to confusion.
 Also, the costs of things change all the time, so calculations can quickly become outdated.

 Lean accounting works hand-in-hand with lean manufacturing which rewards the streamlining of operations and efficiency.
 It looks at the big picture rather than the benefits of the individual parts.